cszul2/Project_VIMM/README.md

 # Project VIMM
 This project is being designed for various Video and Image Manipulation Moduals (VIMM) that I have needed, but never had ready for my own projects.

+## Requirements
+I will figure this out when I get here.

+## Documentation
+I will figure this out when I get here.